 The blocked outlet proving switch electrical contacts are normally closed.
 The blocked outlet proving switch electrical contacts will open on a rise in pressure.
-Check to see if the condensate is allowed to flow freely from the exhaust elbow and for obstructions in the exhaust venting and exhaust vent terminal.
+If a fault occurs, check to see if the condensate is allowed to flow freely from the exhaust elbow and for obstructions in the exhaust venting and exhaust vent terminal.
 Also check that the equivalent feet of vent pipe for the specific model has not been exceeded.
-Check the vent length tables on page 11.
+Check the vent length tables on Page 11.